henryroe/ztv/README.md

 ![](screenshots/eagle2.png)

-And, of course, you can adjust the window size to suit your needs, either smaller or larger:
+And, of course, you can adjust the window size to suit your needs, either smaller:

 ![](screenshots/eagle-small.png)

+or larger:

 ![](screenshots/eagle-large.png)

 Example of an Add-on Control Panel
 ----------------------------------

-One of the motivating use cases for *ztv* was real-time quick-look of incoming images, and the ability to extend the basic installation to even control instrumentation.
+One of the motivating use cases for *ztv* was real-time quick-look of incoming images and the ability to extend the basic installation, including instrumentat control.
 An example of this is that *ztv* will be used to both control and inspect the images from a slit viewing camera on a spectrograph of mine.
 To demonstrate this extensibility, there's a simple example in `ztv_examples/fits_faker_panel/`:

     from ztv_examples.fits_faker_panel.launch_ztv import launch_ztv
     z = launch_ztv()